Slack MCP server

 • SLACK_BOT_TOKEN: Your Slack Bot User OAuth Token

-• SLACK_USER_TOKEN: Your Slack User OAuth Token (required for certain features like message search)
+• SLACK_USER_TOKEN: Your Slack User OAuth Token (needed for certain features like message search)

-You can set these variables in a .env file:
+You can set these directly or create a .env file:

 SLACK_BOT_TOKEN=xoxb-your-bot-token